 Of course, rental agencies face most vigourous competition at airports and lower rates could more than make up for the fees and taxes added.

 First-time visitors may become intimidated by the intensity of

-after he or she has become more used to urban environments in the
+after you have become more used to urban environments in the

 These are not the perfect places to relax after a long flight.
 New